derbyjs/derby/index.md

 > **callback:** Called after a fetch succeeds and the data is set in the model or upon an error

 The fetch callback has the same arguments as subscribe's: `callback(err, scopedModels...)`

-### Queries

-Queries provide an expressive API for specifying subscriptions and getting data asynchronously.
-More info coming soon.

 ### Scoped models